webgence/Vital-Signs/README.md

 Vital Signs is a simple application to allows users to understand there inputted vitals.
 This project does not intend discourage patients from visting doctors, instead it help patients better understand their health.

+Note: The notebook.ipynb file shows a graph of vitals taken during surgery.

 ## 🚀 Features

 - User inputted Vital Information